nikitavoloboev/data/networking/networking.md

 - `127.0.0.1` is localhost.
 - Can go to `Network` tab to see details about requests and why they failed if they did fail.
 Can view headers etc
+- Web browsers will try to connect over port 80 by default.

 ## Links